 On the other hand, you may have constant chronic pain that is severe and needs more than home treatment.
 Without treatment, chronic pain syndrome (changes in the body caused by long-term pain) can become disabling.

 The lives of your family members, friends, or caregivers can also be affected.
 The people you count on to help you may also need some support.
 Family therapy or involvement in a caregiver support program may help.

 Risk factors are things that increase your chances of getting sick or having a problem.
 Risk factors for chronic pain include:

 Other risk factors include stress, relationship problems, or a history of physical, sexual, or emotional abuse.

-Call a doctor about
+Call a doctor about chronic pain if: